mitchhenderson/mitchhenderson.org/content/post/Tidy-Catapult-10Hz-Export.md

 ![](/img/batman_thinking.gif)

-I will explain how to do it here (and provide you with the R code), and also show you in the YouTube video below.
+I'll explain how to do it here (and provide you with the R code), and a working example is in [the YouTube video above](https://www.youtube.com/watch?v=N0DCRqqSKPw&t=11s).

 This process will: